KrantiBrid98/nestJs-sql-typeorm/README.md

 CRUD application using nestjs, mysql and typeOrm.
 There are three tables namely user, address and product are used in this application.
-Details about the user like name, email, address, products buied etc can be added, updated, fetched and deleted from the database.
+Details about the user like name, email, address, products which the user bought etc can be added, updated, fetched and deleted from the database.

 <!-- Built With -->
 ### Built With